 You may also register once you've returned to campus during the first two weeks of classes.
 Your selection of courses will be limited to those remaining after normal registrations are complete.

-When you submit your Off-Campus Study Petition for non-Carleton programs, or your Agreement Form for Carleton programs, you forfeit your eligibility for housing for the term designated on the form.
+When you submit your Application for Approval of Off-Campus Study for non-Carleton programs, or your Agreement Form for Carleton programs, you forfeit your eligibility for housing for the term designated on the form.
 To ensure housing for the term you will be returning, please complete the Housing Information Request and return it to the Office of Residential Life, prior to leaving campus.
 A copy of this form will be mailed to your housing proxy when the list of rooms with vacancies is posted (the fifth week of the term).
 Your housing will be arbitrarily decided if you do not provide Residential Life with the name of a proxy.